lightning/bolts/02-peer-protocol.md

 Once both nodes have exchanged `funding_locked` (and optionally `announcement_signatures`), the channel can be used to make payments via Hash TimeLocked Contracts.

-Changes are sent in batches: one or more `update` messages are sent before a `commit_sig` message, as in the following diagram:
+Changes are sent in batches: one or more `update` messages are sent before a `commitment_signed` message, as in the following diagram:

         +-------+                            +-------+
         |       |--(1)---- add_htlc   ------>|       |